 And also the most important tool, actually you can call it as a weapon, because this can seal every deal even you haven’t started working.

 You must have a KILLER PORTFOLIO.
 Just to make it simple, this is just a collection of your best works that clearly show your skills to your client.
 This will do the talking and this will do the selling for you.
 Because clients need results.
 If you present your skills effectively and build a picture of what you can do for them, this will automatically trigger the “go” signal for you to start the job.

-Bank account and Payment processor – Of course you need this get your payment.
+Bank account and Payment processor – Of course you need these get your payments.
 For clients from other country, you would need a payment processor.
 The most commonly used is PayPal.
 If you still don’t have a PayPal account, you should get one now before you start everything.

 How to choose the right Client

 Finding clients can be done anywhere.
 Sometimes your friend gives you a referral for a projects from a client they know personally.
 I had a couple of instances that a friend referred me freelance job.
 These kind of clients are quality clients because you are sure of their authenticity.
 But when you are into online freelancing, and finding clients solely thru freelancing sites, you must be aware of these red flags before getting in a deal with a certain client.

 Freelancing sites like Upwork, have features like feedbacks and ratings for clients too.
 One good thing

 Though this is not that bad, a client can verify their payment method in the future.
 However, be cautious in dealing with them.
 If an employer doesn’t have a verified payment method, it means that he/she don’t have the ability to pay you.
 Ok, that smells a little fishy.
 You deal with them at your own risk.
 The simplest way is to ask them to very their payment method first.
 If their reason is valid and you think you can trust them.
 Then go ahead with the deal.

 If you are a new freelancer, you may not be keen to see this.
 If the client’s job post requires an enormous amount of work with very little price, there must be something wrong.